cpouchon/ORTHOSKIM/README.md

 <br>

-Moreover, when analyzing genome skims (*i.e.* by targeting chloroplast, mitochondrion or ribosomal genes), we also strongly recommend to investigate the summary statistics of contigs for which genes were captured once the capture is done, by using the function *StatContigs.py* as following:
+Moreover, when analyzing genome skimming libraries (*i.e.* by targeting chloroplast, mitochondrion or ribosomal sequences in the genomic libraries), we also strongly recommend to investigate the summary statistics of the contigs for which sequences were captured once the capture is done, by using the function *StatContigs.py* as following:
 ```
 StatContigs.py --path ${RES}/Mapping/ --taxa taxalist --mode [all,chloroplast,mitochondrion,nucrdna] > statistics_captured_contigs.log
 ```
-This function outputs for each taxa and each genomic compartment (according to the `--mode`) the number of contigs assembled along with the total reconstructed size and the mean coverage.
+This function generates a table with, for each library and each genomic compartment (according to the `--mode`), the number of contigs assembled, along with the total reconstructed size and the mean coverage.
 By using the `--mode all`, the first three columns of the output table correspond to the chloroplast, the next three to the mitochondrion and the last three to the nucrdna.

 ```
 head statistics_captured_contigs.log